EventSaucePHP/EventSauce/docs/docs/rationale.md

 # Rationale

-## Motivation

-EventSauce is a no-nonsense library for event-sourcing in PHP.
-This library was developed with the idea that you should be able to add event sourced parts to your application with easy.
-No application-wide rewrites, no big investements upfront.

-EventSauce will also try to avoid coupling as much as possible.
-The core of EventSauce is built around a set of interfaces, this given you the freedom to choose the tools that meet your requirements.

-EvenSauce puts the focus on event sourcing, not on things that happen around event sourcing.
-It does not require you to follow CQRS patterns, although it does use commands and command handlers.
-It does not require you to use a command-, event-, or query-bus.
-By doing to it allows developers to use event sourcing for parts of their application more easily.

 ## The parts

 EventSauce consists of 3 parts; a core library, and two parts that you can choose